vladimir-ilyashenko/pgsql-io/README.md

 ## 6.) run ./setupIN.sh to populate the IN directory from s3://pgsql-io-download/IN

-## 7.) edit bp.sh initial io commands to create valid cloud connnections
+## 7.) edit bp.sh initial io commands to create valid cloud keys & connnections